Self loving affirmations—love ‘em or hate ‘em?

 Wanna take this even deeper?
 Let's look at the fourth tip.

-In working with self love affirmations, I’ve found that the most powerful results come when you dig down to explore your old beliefs that may be running the show.
+In working with self loving affirmations, I’ve found that the most powerful results come when you dig down to explore your old beliefs that may be running the show.

 As women, most of us have internalized beliefs based on the message that “something’s wrong with you.”